Graduate degrees: M.S. in biomedical engineering; Ph.D. in biomedical engineering

-The Bioinformatics and Computational Biology Laboratory is wired for high-speed networking (10- and 100-megabit and gigabit ethernet, hardwired and wireless, and ATM).
-It includes five dedicated Linux clusters, 126 computing systems, 178 CPUs, more than 100 gigabytes of RAM, and 2.5 terabytes of disk space.
+The Bioinformatics and Computational Biology Center is wired for high-speed networking (100-megabit and gigabit ethernet, hardwired and wireless).
+It includes two dedicated Linux clusters, 126 computing systems, 178 CPUs, more than 20 TBytes of RAM, and 250 terabytes of disk space.

 Large Scale Digital Cell Analysis Laboratory